SaxoBank/openapi-samples-csharp/authentication/Authentication_Cba/README.md

 |AppSecret|The application secret.
 Equivalent of the OAuth client_secret|962d5c529166401db837e9c5c4cxxxxx|

 ## Getting a user certificate
-You must also have login details for the user, who is supposed be authenticated.
-Further, this user must have been configured to be able to download a certificate, representing this user.
+You must also have login credentials for the user to be authenticated.
+Furthermore, this user must have been configured to be able to download a certificate, representing this user.

 Saxo Bank will inform you, once the user has been configured for certificate management.

-At that point you must follow the procedure outlined here to download a certificate [Managing Certificates in MyAccount] (https://developer.saxobank.com/openapi/learn/managing-certificates-in-myaccount).
+At that point you must follow the procedure described here to download a certificate [Managing Certificates in MyAccount] (https://developer.saxobank.com/openapi/learn/managing-certificates-in-myaccount).

 ## Installing the certificate
-You must now install the certificate on the machine.
-Double-click the certificate file.
+You now need to install the certificate on the machine.
+Double-click on the certificate file.
 ![Certificate Import Wizard - Local Machine](./InstallCert1.png)

 Select the certificate.